niileshx-art/Web-Dev-Task-2/README.md

 # Web-Dev-Task-2

-This is a simple web page project.
+This is a simple web page.

 ## Setup
-1. Open index.html in a browser.
+1. Open index.html in a default browser.

 ## Features
+- Heading
+- Paragraph
 - Image
 - Table
 - Inputs